asteasolutions/zod-to-openapi/README.md

 In case you try to create an OpenAPI schema from a zod schema that is not one of the aforementioned types then you'd receive an `UnknownZodTypeError`.

 You can still register such schemas on your own by providing a `type` via the `.openapi` method.
 In case you think that the desired behavior can be achieved automatically do not hesitate to reach out to us by describing your case via Github Issues.

-**Note:** The `ZodEffects` schema from the `.transform` method is an example for a zod schema that cannot be automatically generated since the result of the transformation resides only as a type definition and is not an actual zod specific object.

 ## Technologies